Brandon Crawford Player Props: Giants vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in MLB.

-- The Rangers allow the eighth-fewest home runs in baseball (127 total, 1.1 per game).
+- Rangers pitchers combine to surrender the seventh-fewest home runs in baseball (127 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.